-For the year ended 31 December 2021, the Group's net cash used in investing activities was approximately \$\$2.3 million, which was primarily used for (i) purchase of investment securities of approximately \$\$2.4 million; (ii) investment in associates of approximately \$\$2.5 million; and (iii) purchase of property, plant and equipment of approximately \$\$4.5 million.
-This was partially offset by (i) proceeds from disposal of investment securities of approximately \$\$5.4 million; (ii) net cash inflow from acquisition of subsidiaries of \$\$1.1 million; and (iii) a decrease in advance payment for property, plant and equipment of approximately \$\$0.6 million.
+For the year ended 31 December 2022, the Group's net cash flow used in investing activities was approximately \$\$12.3 million, which was primarily used for: (i) purchase of property, plant and equipment of approximately \$\$5.4 million; (ii) increase in advance payment for property, plant and equipment of approximately \$\$0.8 million, (iii) purchase of investment securities of approximately \$\$3.9 million; and (iv) purchase of a shareholding in associates of approximately \$\$2.6 million; which were partially set off by the proceeds from disposal of assets of approximately \$\$0.3 million.

-Net cash flow generated from financing activities
+Net cash flow (used in)/generated from financing activities

-Cash flows generated from financing activities includes net proceeds from bank loans, proceeds from ordinary shares issued, payment of principal portion of lease liabilities and dividend paid on ordinary shares.
+Cash flows from financing activities includes net proceeds from bank loans, proceeds from ordinary shares issued, payment of principal portion of lease liabilities and dividend paid on ordinary shares.

-For the year ended 31 December 2021, the Group's net cash flow generated from financing activities was approximately S\$18.6 million, mainly generated from net proceeds from bank loans of approximately S\$14.8 million and ordinary shares issued of approximately S\$6.4 million.
-This partially offset by (i) payment of lease liabilities of approximately S\$1.1 million; (ii) dividend paid of approximately S\$1.2 million; and (iii) payments of interests from bank loan and lease liabilities of approximately S\$0.4 million.
+For the year ended 31 December 2022, the Group's net cash flow used in financing activities was approximately S\$9.5 million, mainly used in (i) the repayment of bank loan of approximately S\$9.5 million; (ii) the dividend paid on ordinary shares of approximately S\$4.8 million; and (iii) the payment of lease liabilities of approximately S\$1.2 million, which were partially set off by the proceeds from bank loan of approximately S\$6.0 million.